-At Tule River Economic Development Corporation (TREDC), we are deeply committed to advancing equity through our targeted initiatives in underserved communities.
-Our Earned Equity Program has successfully provided homeownership opportunities to the 'missing middle' - low income families who face systemic barriers in accessing conventional mortgage loans.
-By tailoring this program to meet their unique needs, we've enabled these underserved groups to acquire and sustain homeownership.
+At Tule River Economic Development Corporation (TREDC), we are deeply skilled in implementing programs that support lawful access to homeownership in full compliance with Title VI and other federal anti-discrimination laws.
+Our Earned Equity Program has successfully provided homeownership opportunities to prospective homeowners who are unable to secure conventional mortgages due to credit and other underwriting barriers.
+By tailoring this program to meet their unique needs, we've enabled these groups to acquire and sustain homeownership.
 Similarly, our Down Payment Assistance program is designed to reduce the financial hurdles associated with purchasing a home.
 By offering financial support for down payments and closing costs, we've made homeownership accessible to a broader range of LMI families.
-The design of the proposed Down Payment Assistance program is a result of stakeholder meetings, interviews with current and prospective homeowners and discussions with non-profit credit counseling agencies familiar with specific barriers that disadvantaged communities face in accessing homeownership.
+The design of the proposed Down Payment Assistance program is a result of stakeholder meetings, interviews with current and prospective homeowners and discussions with non-profit credit counseling agencies familiar with specific barriers that low and moderate income families face in accessing homeownership.

-The Tule River tribe, an underserved Tribal community, faces significant housing challenges, including a high percentage of substandard and aged housing.
+The Tule River tribe faces significant housing challenges, including a high percentage of substandard and aged housing.
 By collaborating closely with tribal authorities and community members, we've tailored housing solutions that respect and preserve their cultural heritage while enhancing living conditions.
 This collaboration includes regular consultations, participatory design processes, and continuous feedback mechanisms to ensure the community's needs and voices are at the forefront of our development efforts.